 Within 20 minutes of Tumbulgum are the fabulous beaches of the Tweed Coast, Coolangatta International Airport and the business centres of Murwillumbah and Tweed Heads, making Tumbulgum the most conveniently located of the Tweed Shire’s rural villages.

-Conservation listed Tumbulgum village amenities include a heritage walking trail, a great choice of eateries, Tumbulgum Hall, Tumbulgum Public School, Rangers Sports Club, Post Office, general store, gallery, river cruisers, and picnic areas along the river bank.
+Conservation listed Tumbulgum village amenities include a heritage walking trail, a great choice of eateries, Tumbulgum Hall, Tumbulgum Public School, Rangers Sports Club, Post Office, general store, river cruisers, and picnic areas along the river bank.
 Photo opportunities abound.
 For those arriving by water, a public wharf is located at the historic Tumbulgum Tavern and a jetty and boat ramp near the Post Office and general store.

 Within Tumbulgum and North Tumbulgum are environmental treasures: Stotts Island Nature Reserve, containing a 77 hectare (190 acres) example of lowland sub-tropical rainforest, Duroby Nature Reserve and Skinners Reserve.
 Tumbulgum itself is both an historic and contemporary hidden gem, tucked away off the busy Tweed Valley Way.